Study Abroad Program Overview

 will be enrolled in four courses:

-- One ANIP internship or student-initiated research project
+- One ANIP internship or student-initiated research project - see the internship tab for more information.

 - Two courses from the International Security studies list